laurelherting/lmh-headspace/AWS/examTips.md

 ### AWS Snowball
 * Secure device
 * Transfers large amounts of data in and out of cloud
+* offers petabyte-scale data transport solution
+- uses devices designed secure to transfer large # data into and out of Cloud
+- workaround for internet

 ### AWS Athena
 * Serverless interactive query service